 The health issues aspect of PSE aims to raise awareness and offer information so that the young people will be able to make informed choices both in the present and in life beyond school.
-The themes covered from \$1 to \$5 include relationships and sexual health issues, healthy lifestyles and drugs education. \$6 students may also revisit some of these issues in PSE, although they mainly focus on issues relating to leaving school.
-Our School Nurse team contributes to some health related topics and we sometimes have visitors such as Rossshire Women's Aid and RASASH (Rape and Sexual Abuse Service Highland) in order to provide more specialist inputs.
+The themes covered from \$1 to \$5 include relationships and sexual health issues, healthy lifestyles and drugs education.
+We follow and use specialised resources such as NHS Scotland's Relationships, Sexual Health and Parenthood (RSHP) programme and we sometimes have visitors such as Ross-shire Women's Aid, Waverley Care and RASASH (Rape and Sexual Abuse Service Highland) in order to provide more specialist inputs.
+S6 students may also revisit some of these issues in PSE, although they mainly focus on issues relating to leaving school.